microsoft/code-with-engineering-playbook/docs/non-functional-requirements/performance.md

 - Efficient Algorithms and Data Structures: Choosing algorithms and data structures that are optimized for the specific tasks and operations performed by the system can significantly improve performance.
 This includes selecting algorithms with lower time complexity (e.g., O(1), O(log n)) for critical operations.
 - Code Optimization: Writing efficient and optimized code reduces execution time and resource consumption.
 Techniques such as minimizing loops, reducing unnecessary computations, and using appropriate data types can improve performance.
-- Concurrency and Parallelism: Leveraging concurrency models (e.g., threads, async-await) and parallel programming techniques allows the system to execute multiple tasks simultaneously, utilizing multi-core processors effectively and improving throughput.
+- Concurrency: Implementing concurrency models such as threads and async-await techniques optimizes task execution by allowing the system to handle multiple operations simultaneously.
+- Parallel Programming: Enables tasks to be divided into smaller subtasks that can execute concurrently on multi-core processors.
+This method improves computational efficiency and accelerates the completion of tasks.
 - Caching: Implementing caching mechanisms (e.g., in-memory caching, content delivery networks) to store and retrieve frequently accessed data or computations reduces the need to fetch data from slower storage systems, thereby improving response time and overall system performance.
 - Database Optimization: Optimizing database queries, indexing frequently accessed data, denormalizing data where appropriate, and using database scaling techniques (e.g., sharding, replication) can enhance database performance and reduce latency.
 - Network Optimization: Minimizing network latency by optimizing network protocols, reducing the number of network requests, compressing data where feasible, and leveraging content delivery networks (CDNs) for static content delivery.
 - Load Balancing: Distributing incoming traffic evenly across multiple servers or instances using load balancers ensures optimal resource utilization and prevents overload on any single component, improving overall system performance and availability.
 - Scalable Architecture: Designing the system with scalability in mind allows it to handle increased workload by adding resources dynamically (horizontal scaling) or upgrading existing resources (vertical scaling).
 This involves using microservices architecture, containerization (e.g., Docker), and orchestration tools (e.g., Kubernetes) for efficient resource management.
-- Performance Testing and Monitoring: Conducting performance tests to identify bottlenecks, measure key performance metrics (e.g., response time, throughput), and validate system performance under various load conditions.
-Continuous monitoring of performance metrics helps detect degradation early and allows for timely optimization and tuning.
+- Performance Testing: Performing rigorous performance tests to pinpoint bottlenecks, measure critical metrics like response time and throughput, and validate system performance across varying load scenarios.
+- Continuous Monitoring: Implementing ongoing monitoring of performance metrics to identify performance degradation.

 ## More information

 - [Automated Testing](../automated-testing/README.md)